Menu

 As soon as you have received your 100% confirmation to attend the program as a volunteer staff member, you may proceed to purchase your ticket.
 The longer you wait, the more expensive your flight may be, which we all want to avoid!
 If you are a contracted program staff member, speak with NHIHQ Purchasing for our travel policies by writing to Celeste Polanco (celeste_polanco@nhimail.com).
 Everyone's plans are different but we are here to help you figure it out!
 Our NHI Travel Guide for Volunteers is posted above and is updated as we receive more information from our host universities.

-ALL Volunteers are expected to be at the program on DAY 0,which is the day BEFORE the participants arrive.
+ALL Volunteers are expected to be at the program on DAY 0, which is the day BEFORE the participants arrive.
 EXAMPLE: If you are a JC for a LDZ program that begins on July 15, you should schedule your flight to arrive one day earlier (Day 0) on July 14, preferably landing by 10am-11am to allow time to check in.
-(Please get lunch at the airport or on the way to the campus.)
-Depending on your role and your assignment by NHIHQ, some staff arrive 2 days earlier (Day 00).
+Depending on your role, some staff arrive 2 days earlier (Day 00).
 Unless otherwise stated, arrive on Day 0!

 "Who do I report to, what can/can't I do, and what is the Duty of Care?"